skhani/yell/README.md

 Also with the new version, you will also get an xml version of the ouput where you can easily use to import your content to your favorite cms.

+I will be updating the XML to provide more granular information from each yelp review such as business type as well as featured images taken by yelpers.

+I will also create cms specific import files.
+Wordpress, Drupal.

+Create tickets for any special requests.

 The command has changed from yell to yell2